mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 We can always add other values like API keys later.

 Having configuration classes we can tell flask app to manage it dynamically.
 To do that we have to set environmental variable `APP_SETTINGS` with value related to the environment app is running.
-On Heroku server it will be `config.ProdConfiguration` on development environment it will be `config.DevConfiguration`.
-To set environmental variable in linux type: `export APP_SETTINGS="config.<NameOfClass>`.
-If we are going to employ environmental variable governing type of configuration, our `app.py` will be:
+On Heroku server it will be `config.ProdConfiguration` on development environment it will be `config_app.DevConfiguration`.
+To set environmental variable in linux type: `export APP_SETTINGS=config_app.<NameOfClass> (i.e. export APP_SETTINGS=config_app.DevConfiguration) If we are going to employ environmental variable governing type of configuration, our `app.py` will be:

 {% highlight python %}
 import os
 from flask import Flask
-import config
+import config_app

 app = Flask(__name__)